The Simpsons Disney+ shorts: The Good, the Bart, and the Loki

-The Simpsons: The Good, the Bart, and the Loki is the second promotional short, after The Force Awakens from Its Nap (2021), that ties in with Disney+'s brands and titles.
+The Good, the Bart, and the Loki is the second promotional short, after The Force Awakens from Its Nap (2021), that ties in with Disney+'s brands and titles.
 The Good, the Bart, and the Loki is directed by David Silverman and celebrates the Marvel Cinematic Universe, particularly its television series Loki, with Tom Hiddleston reprising his role as Loki.
 The short was released on July 7, 2021, on Disney+, alongside the fifth episode of Loki.

 Plusaversary

-Plusaversary debuting on Disney+ for its second anniversary in 2021 and is the third promotional short produced for Disney+.
+Plusaversary debuted on Disney+ for its second anniversary in 2021 and is the third promotional short produced for Disney+.
 The short was directed by David Silverman and released on November 12, 2021 – Disney+ Day.
 In the short film, there is a Disney+ party at Moe's Tavern and everyone is invited except Homer.

 When Billie Met Lisa

 When Billie Met Lisa is the fourth promotional short produced for Disney+.
-Like the previous shorts, it was directed by David Silverman and released on April 22, 2022.
+It features musician Billie Eilish Like the previous shorts, it was directed by David Silverman and released on April 22, 2022.

 Welcome to the Club

 Welcome to the Club is the fifth Simpsons short produced for Disney+.
-It released in celebration of Disney+ Day on September 8th, 2022.
+It was released in celebration of Disney+ Day on September 8, 2022.
 In the short, Lisa enters a castle in order to become recognized as an official Disney Princess, only to be persuaded through song by many classic Disney villains, to become a villain instead.

-Meet the Bocellis in ‘‘Feliz Navidad’’
+The Simpsons Meet the Bocellis in "Feliz Navidad"

-Meet the Bocellis in ‘‘Feliz Navidad’’ is the sixth Simpsons short produced for Disney+.
+The Simpsons Meet the Bocellis in "Feliz Navidad" is the sixth Simpsons short produced for Disney+.
 It was released on December 15, 2022.
 In the short, The Simpsons family celebrate Christmas, alongside Andrea Bocelli, and his family, Matteo Bocelli and Virginia Bocelli.

+Rogue Not Quite One

+Rogue Not Quite One is the seventh short produced for Disney+.
+It was released on May 4, 2023, in celebration of Star Wars Day and Disney's 100th anniversary.

+May the 12th Be with You

+May the 12th Be with You is the eighth short produced for Disney+.
+It was released on May 10, 2024 in honor of both Star Wars Day and Mother's Day.
+In the short, Marge and Maggie go on a day trip with several other Disney+ mothers and children to a planetary playground known as "Disney Playground Planet".

+The Most Wonderful Time of the Year

+The Most Wonderful Time of the Year is the ninth short produced for Disney+.
+It was released on October 11, 2024.
+In the short, Sideshow Bob and the Disney villains, along with Bart and other villains from other Disney franchises, sing a carol for Halloween.